 The Worldly Philosophers by Robert L. Heilbroner

-Philosophy is intriguing, not for the answers it provides (answers can be rare in philosophy), but for the way it sharpens the mind, helps us understand the framework through which we view the world, and aids us in asking better questions.
+Philosophy is intriguing, not for the answers it provides (answers are rare in philosophy), but for the way it sharpens the mind, helps us understand the framework through which we view the world, and aids us in asking better questions.
 If that sounds abstract, that's because philosophy is abstract (which makes it a lot of fun).
 But here's where The Worldly Philosophers by Robert Heilbroner is different than your standard philosophy textbook.
 Instead of focusing on standard philosophy topics like metaphysics (what is real?), epistemology (how do we know?), ethics (what should we do?), or logic (how should we think?), The Worldly Philosophers is concerned with a much more grounded subcategory of philosophy; economics.

 In point of fact, economics is not, strictly speaking, philosophy.
 It is rather a marriage between science and philosophy.
 Heilbroner calls the great economists worldly philosophers because they "sought to embrace in a scheme of philosophy the most worldly of all of man's activities-his for wealth."